BiaPyX/BiaPy-doc/source/get_started/installation.rst

                 .. note::
                   Whenever you want to run BiaPy through Docker you need to `start Docker Desktop <https://docs.docker.com/desktop/install/windows-install/#start-docker-desktop>`__ first.

-        Then, the only thing you need to do is double-click in BiaPy binary downloaded.
+        Then, the only thing you need to do is double-click on the BiaPy binary (application) file you downloaded.

    .. tab:: Google Colab

-        Nothing special is needed except a browser on your PC.
-You can run any of BiaPy workflow using Google Colab by clicking in the "Open in colab" buttons available on the "How to run" section of each workflow configuration page.
-You can find all workflows in the left menu.
+        No special setup is required other than a browser on your PC.
+To run any of the BiaPy workflows, simply click the "Open in Colab" button in the "How to run" section of the corresponding workflow configuration page.
+All available workflows are listed in the menu on the left.

    .. tab:: Docker

-        We have two containers prepared to run BiaPy, one for the actual NVIDIA driver versions and another container for old drivers:
+        We provide two Docker containers for running BiaPy, one compatible with current NVIDIA driver versions and another for older drivers:

-            * ``biapyx/biapy:latest-11.8``: Ubuntu ``22.04`` SO with `Pytorch <https://pytorch.org/get-started/locally/>`__ ``2.4.0`` installed supporting CUDA ``11.8`` (`container link <https://hub.docker.com/layers/biapyx/biapy/latest-11.8/images/sha256-86cf198ab05a953ba950bb96fb74b18045d2ed7318afb8fa9b212c97c41be904?context=repo>`__).
+            * ``biapyx/biapy:latest-11.8``: Based on Ubuntu ``22.04`` with `Pytorch <https://pytorch.org/get-started/locally/>`__ ``2.4.0`` and CUDA ``11.8`` support. `Link to container <https://hub.docker.com/layers/biapyx/biapy/latest-11.8/images/sha256-86cf198ab05a953ba950bb96fb74b18045d2ed7318afb8fa9b212c97c41be904?context=repo>`__.
-            * ``biapyx/biapy:latest-10.2``: Ubuntu ``20.04`` SO with `Pytorch <https://pytorch.org/get-started/locally/>`__ ``1.12.1`` installed supporting CUDA ``10.2`` (`container link <https://hub.docker.com/layers/biapyx/biapy/latest-10.2/images/sha256-c437972cfe30909879085ffd1769666d11875f0ff239df3100fa04ea056d09ab?context=repo>`__).
+            * ``biapyx/biapy:latest-10.2``: Based on Ubuntu ``20.04`` with `Pytorch <https://pytorch.org/get-started/locally/>`__ ``1.12.1`` and CUDA ``10.2`` support. `Link to container <https://hub.docker.com/layers/biapyx/biapy/latest-10.2/images/sha256-c437972cfe30909879085ffd1769666d11875f0ff239df3100fa04ea056d09ab?context=repo>`__.

-        You need to check the CUDA version that you NVIDIA driver can handle.
-You can do that with ``nvidia-smi`` command in Linux/macOS or by running ``NVIDIA Control Panel`` in Windows.
-The driver information will tell you the maximum CUDA version it can handle.
-Select one of the above containers depending on your GPU driver.
-For instance, if the CUDA version it can handle is ``12.0`` you can use ``biapyx/biapy:latest-11.8`` container.
+        To determine the appropriate container for your system, check which CUDA version your NVIDIA driver supports.
+You can do this by running the command ``nvidia-smi`` in Linux/macOS, or by using the ``NVIDIA Control Panel`` in Windows.
+The driver information will indicate the maximum CUDA version supported.
+Choose the container accordingly.
+For example, if your driver supports CUDA ``12.0``, use the ``biapyx/biapy:latest-11.8`` container.

         To install `Docker <https://docs.docker.com/>`__ in your operating system, you can follow these steps: